top of page

 Euthanasia

-Euthanasia is the practice of allowing a terminally ill or gravely injured person to die more humanely.
-Usually administered by lethal injection, or halting medical treatments, but such procedures are meant to be done in a sympathetic and compassionate manner.
+Euthanasia is the practice of allowing a terminally ill or gravely injured person to die humanely.
+Usually by lethal injection or halting medical treatments, but such procedures are meant to be conducted in a sympathetic and compassionate manner.
+Whether viewed as being ethical or not, allowing people to pass in a more dignified manner prevents further pain and suffering for those that are near their death.

 Abortion

-So, it may be necessary for the nation to implement a forced adoption program (much like a military draft) to handle the number of unwanted newborn children.
-That would result in roughly a 1-in-50 chance of being forced to raise another child for married couples.
-Those not selected, whether married or not, would be forced to pay for child support because it wouldn't be fair to impose upon others to raise someone else's child who may not have the finances available to do so.
+There are approximately sixty million married couples in America, less in the ideal age group of 20-50 yrs, that may adequately raise the newborn child into adulthood.
+That would result in roughly a 1-in-50 chance of being forced to raise another child for married couples every year.
+Those not selected, whether married or not, would be forced to pay for child support because it wouldn't be fair to impose upon couples to raise someone else's child who may not have the finances available to do so.

 Overpopulation